 We teach all of these methods to our students in the advanced portion of our MT training program along with anatomy and physiology, 19 different medical specialties, laboratory and pharmacology, and computer knowledge along with information on starting your own business if that’s what you want to do.
 The results have been phenomenal for our graduating students who have learned it’s much more profitable when you work smarter from the beginning!

-As you can see from the information above, an experienced MT who knows how to use productivity tools such as word expanders, predefined normals, computer macros, and who is fast and accurate can produce a lot of lines per hour.
+As you can see from the information above, an experienced medical transcriptionist who knows how to use productivity tools such as word expanders, predefined normals, computer macros, and who is fast and accurate can produce a lot of lines per hour and in turn get paid more.
 Also, the “easier” the dictation and more familiar an MT is with it, the faster they become.

 There are some MTs who can produce 300+ lines per hour on relatively easy work, and they make GREAT money.
 Also, please keep in mind that the rates above are for MTs who work for an MT service.
 Pay is normally about 50-100% higher for MTs who get their own clients.